haxiomic/dts2hx/ROADMAP.md

 			Sizzle.hx
 - Module classes (empty)
 - Start on typeToComplex type

+- **Command Line Interface**
+	- Created a file named test.d.ts in same directory as cli.js, didn't find it unless it was in a sub-directory
+	- maybe check for .d.ts at end and remove when doing module search

 - babylon d.ts is borked to heck.
 It defines the same classes into multiple modules, only a few of which actually exist.
 Each module generates a type that currently has the same package as the others, so they overwrite each other (and it's not clear the correct one is left)
 	-> Could prefix the package path with the root module and remove duplicates